Links of Writers

 Ralan’s Webstravaganza: Market links, lots of market links.

-The Minnesota Speculative Fiction Writers: I am an assistant organizer of this helpful local networking group.
+The Minnesota Speculative Fiction Writers: I am an Head Organizer Emeritus of this helpful local networking group.

 Horror Writers Association: Organization for professional horror writers.